go-aah/docs/getting-started.md

 Choose your session store (cookie or file), default is 'cookie': file

-Your aah web application was created successfully at '/Users/jeeva/go-home/src/github.com/jeevatkm/aah-first-app' You shall run your application via the command: 'aah run -importPath=github.com/jeevatkm/aah-first-app'
+Your aah web application was created successfully at '/Users/jeeva/go-home/src/github.com/jeevatkm/aah-first-app' You shall run your application via the command: 'aah run --importpath github.com/jeevatkm/aah-first-app'

 Go to https://docs.aahframework.org to learn more and customize your aah application.